peterhinch/micropython_ra8875/docs/GUI.md

 Displays multiple lines of text in a field of fixed dimensions.
 Text may be clipped to the width of the control or may be word-wrapped.
-If the number of lines of text exceeds the height available, scrolling may be performed.
+If the number of lines of text exceeds the height available, scrolling may be performed, either by calling a method or by touching the control.

 Constructor mandatory positional arguments:
  1. `location` 2-tuple defining position.